Best Automation Workflows for Virtual Assistants: Tools, Stack & Complete System (2026)

 Best for: VAs managing client inboxes or operations-heavy accounts.

-How it works: When an email arrives in Gmail containing specific keywords (configurable per client), Zapier creates a ClickUp task automatically with the email subject as the task name, the email body as the task description, and a due date set to today + 1 day.
+How it works: When an email arrives in Gmail containing specific keywords (configurable per client), Make (or Zapier) creates a ClickUp task automatically with the email subject as the task name, the email body as the task description, and a due date set to today + 1 day.

 TRIGGER: Gmail — New email matching search